Save Money This Winter By Travelling Off the Beaten Path

 But why do we always flee to the same old stomping grounds?
 Word gets around quickly when a spot is good, and it doesn’t take long for our serene sun havens to turn into noisy, overpriced tourist magnets.

-But worry not.
+Worry not.
 There’s whole hemisphere to explore in our search for winter respite, and I’ve come up with a list of fantastic alternative destinations to the usual spots.
 And they’re not only less travelled, they’re often cheaper than their more famous cousins.

 Dominican Republic instead of Jamaica